Convexity properties of the condition number II

 ``If $\ga(t_0)\in \CN$ and $\dot \ga(t_0)\in T_{\ga(t_0)}\CN$, then the projection \rev{$\ga_{\CN}(t)=(K\circ \ga)(t)$}{mi42} of $\ga$ onto $\CN$ has a contact of order $2$ with $\de(t)$, the unique geodesic in $\CN$ such that $\de(t_0)=\ga(t_0)$ and $\dot \de(t_0)=\dot \ga(t_0)$''. \end{proposition} \begin{remark} If $\CM$, $\CN$ and $\alpha$ are assumed to be smooth then $Z=\emptyset$ in Proposition \ref{prop-projectingRiemannian}.
 See for example the proof of Proposition 5.9 in \cite{VV}. \end{remark}

 \begin{proof} The proof consists in a transfer from $\CM$ to $\R^k$ where we apply Proposition \ref{prop-projectingRiemannian}.
 Let

 We have to check that $Z$ is a zero measure set.
 It suffices to see that for every $t\in(a,b)$ there is an open interval $I$ containing $t$ and such that $I\cap Z$ has zero measure.
-Without loose of generality, we may assume that $t=0$.
+Without \thirdrev{loss}{Remark 31} of generality, we may assume that $t=0$.
 Thus, let $t=0\in(a,b)$ and let $n=\ga(0)$.

-Since $\CM$ is $C^3$, the normal bundle to $\CN$ is $C^2$ and there exists a $C^2$ diffeomorphism $\phi : U \ra V \subset \R^k$, where $V$ is an open set containing $0$, satisfying \begin{enumerate} \item $\phi(n) = 0$, \item $\phi(U \cap \CN) = V \cap \left( \R^p \times \left\lbrace 0 \right\rbrace\right) $, \item For any $q \in \CN$ and any vector $u \ne 0$ normal to $\CN$ at $q$, $\phi\left( \ga_{q,u}\right)$ is a straight line in $\R^k$ orthogonal to $\R^p \times \left\lbrace 0 \right\rbrace $. \end{enumerate} We make $\phi$ an isometry in defining on $V \subset \R^k$ a Lipschitz-Riemannian structure by
+Since $\CM$ is $\mathcal C^3$, the normal bundle to $\CN$ is $\mathcal C^2$ and there exists a $\mathcal C^2$ diffeomorphism $\phi : U \ra V \subset \R^k$, where $V$ is an open set containing $0$, satisfying \begin{enumerate} \item $\phi(n) = 0$, \item $\phi(U \cap \CN) = V \cap \left( \R^p \times \left\lbrace 0 \right\rbrace\right) $, \item For any $q \in \CN$ and any vector $u \ne 0$ normal to $\CN$ at $q$, $\phi\left( \ga_{q,u}\right)$ is a straight line in $\R^k$ orthogonal to $\R^p \times \left\lbrace 0 \right\rbrace $. \end{enumerate} We make $\phi$ an isometry in defining on $V \subset \R^k$ a Lipschitz-Riemannian structure by

 for any $m \in U$, and $u,v \in T_m\CM$.
 Let us denote $x = \phi(m)$, $a = D\phi(m)u$, $b = D\phi(m)v$, we also write this scalar product

 where $H$ is a locally Lipschitz map from $V$ into the $k \times k$ positive definite matrices.